-Lake Jipe is a small, shallow lake which spans the territories of Kenya and Tanzania.
-It is located south of Nghonji village in Kenya and within Mwanga district in Kilimanjaro Region in Tanzania.
+Lake Jipe is a small, shallow lake that spans the territories of Kenya and Tanzania.
+It is located south of Nghonji village in Kenya and within the Mwanga district in Kilimanjaro Region in Tanzania.
 The lake borders Tsavo West National Park to the southern portion, and Mount Kilimanjaro overlooks the horizon some distance to the northwest.

 About Lake Jipe

 Lake Jipe is about 19 Km long and around 4.8-6.4 Km wide and occupies a surface area of approximately 30 sq.
 Km with an average depth of fewer than 3 meters 14 sq.
 Km of the lake belong to Kenya and 12 sq. km to Tanzania.
 The lakes main inflow is Lumi River, which descends from Mount Kilimanjaro and passes through Kenya.
 The other major inflow is through Muvulani from the Pare Mountains.
-The lakes only outlet forms the Ruvu River, which lies in Tanzania south of Lumi River.
+The lake’s only outlet forms the Ruvu River, which lies in Tanzania south of Lumi River.
 The inter-terrestrial lake is a shallow backwater of Lumi River, which then becomes Ruvu River, and joins the Nyumba ya Mungu Reservoir.
 After entering there with the Kikuletwa the stream flows as Pangani River in the Indian Ocean at Pangani.

-Lake Jipe lacks a current as the river that flows in, turns around and flows out again.
+Lake Jipe lacks a current river that flows in, turns around and flows out again.
 Its water is only drinkable after it has been well boiled and skimmed.
 On its southern bank, the mountains of Ugweno rise 1,800 to 2,100 m, contrasting noticeably with the opposite shore, which is a flat plain, but little raised above the lake.
 Kibo peak of Mount Kilimanjaro is spottable from the lake.

 Wildlife at Lake Jipe

 As for wildlife, Lake Jipe homes an abundance of crocodile and hippo but also a small herd of zebras.
 The lake is known for its endemic fish (Jipe Tilapia) and its waters swarms with big fish, mainly cyprinoids and siluroids.
 The lakes reedy shores are frequent with water birds which include egrets, storks, pelicans, ducks, spur-winged plovers, and Egyptian geese.
-The purple gallinule and lesser jacana are common on the lake despite being rare in other parts of Africa and Madagascar squacco heron, black heron, African darter and African skimmers are often seen.
+The purple gallinule and lesser jacana are common on the lake despite being rare in other parts of Africa and Madagascar squacco heron, black heron, African darter, and African skimmers are often seen.

 Other mammals, wetland plants can be seen on the lake-edge swamps, which extends up to 2 kilometers from Jipes shores.
 Inhabitants of a few tiny villages to the northern end of Jipe make a living from fishing, agriculture and animal husbandry.